 5) Visit the Cute Small Town of Windermere

 As soon as you approach Windermere, you’ll realize it’s uniquely distinct from much of the Orlando region.
 Windermere is surrounded by several lakes and parks, making it more secluded and harder to stumble upon.
 Founded in 1889, this affluent town is one of the oldest communities in Florida.
 Beautiful old homes and historic buildings add to the charm of this quaint town of about 3,500 residents.

 Consider a day trip here on a Friday when you can stop by the Farmers Market in downtown Windermere.
 Allow room in your belly for lunch at Pizza 14 or Yellow Dog Eats Cafe.
 And take a stroll through one of the quiet unpaved streets that lead to one of the many local parks like Lake Street Park.

 Leave the hustle and bustle of Orlando city living behind you as you enter one of the many horse ranches in the area.
 These ranches offer several horseback riding experiences and different routes for a fun half-day experience trotting through nature.
 If you’re a beginner, consider hiring an instructor for private lessons.
 Book your spots ahead of time during the weekends, as there are limited spots available.
-We recommend Hidden Palms Ranch for a unique experience.
+We recommend:

-6) Day Trip to One of Several Crystal-Clear Swimming Holes & Springs
+7) Day Trip to a Crystal-Clear Swimming Hole

 The state of Florida is home to hundreds of natural freshwater springs including natural swimming pools for travelers to enjoy.
 Many of these swimming areas are crystalline blue and at great temperatures for swimming.
 If you want to experience something new and refreshing in Orlando, consider some of these beautiful rivers, swimming holes, and springs for an unforgettable experience in nature.